kakaloka/Trout-Bog/README.md

 **Step 3**: Blast again "no hit" annotated nitrogenase (after step 2) against the entire JGI/IMG collection of SAGs and MAGs

 Download the files with blast information from JGI/IMG.
-You can find all the files downloaded from JGI in the folder IMG_analysis included in this repository (the files are named missingGenes* and are organized into folders (per sample) and the folder name represent the sample code., e.g, IHUZ, IHXY .....).
+You can find all the files downloaded from JGI in the folder ./IMG_analysis included in this repository (the files are named missingGenes* and are organized into folders (per sample) and the folder name represent the sample code., e.g, IHUZ, IHXY .....).

 **Step 4**: Filter out: chlorophyllide reductase gene contamination and select only nitrogenase gene taxonomic annotation following this criteria: e-value < 10-20 and a percentage of identity > 95%